 Page

-I. INTR ODUCTION 1
+I. INT RODUCTION 1

 II.
 THE VARIOUS ASPECTS INVOLVED IN THE SAFEGUARDING

-OLKLORE 2
+FOLKLORE 2

 1. Definition of folklore 2

 2. Identification of folklore 5

 (a) Aspects covered by folklore 5

-3. (b) Methods of identification Conservation of folklore 6 7
+(b) Methods of identification 6

+3. Conservation of folklore 7

-3. 4.
-Preservation of folklore 9
+4. Preservation of folklore 9

-4. 5.
-Dissemination of folklore 11
+5. Dissemination of folklore 11

 6. Utilization of folklore 11

-0. (a) The 'intellectual property' aspect of the £ 1
+(a) The 'intellectual property' aspect of the

 utilization of folklore 11

 (b) The rights implied by the material utilization

 of folklore 14

 III.
 UNESCO'S ACTION 15

 1. Background 15

 2. Comprehensive study of the protection of folklore 16

 (a) The survey carried out among Member States 16

-(b) The Committee of Governmental Experts of 10
+(b) The Committee of Governmental Experts of 1.0

 February 1982 18

-(c) The Second Committee of Governmental Experts
+of January 1985 20

-3. of January 1985 The study of the intellectual property aspects of the 20
+3. The study of the intellectual property aspects of the 20

-• د. protection of expressions of folklore carried out
+protection of expressions of folklore carried out

 jointly with WIPO 22

 (a) The 1980 and 1981 expert committees 22

 (b) The Committee of Governmental Experts of

 June 1982 23

 (c) The regional expert committees 24

 (d) The Group of experts on the international

 protection of expressions of folklore by

-, intellectual property of December 1984 24
+intellectual property of December 1984 24

 IV.
 PROSPECTIVE SOLUTIONS 26

-V. CONCLUSIONS 28
+٧. CONCLUSTONS 28